Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 The analysis in this project follows a business-driven, assumption-aware approach, ensuring that insights are both analytically correct and practically interpretable.

-### Analytical Approach ###

 + Analysis was structured around clear business questions, such as:

     + **Demographics Analysis:** Who are our employees?
 How is the composition of our workforce?

     + **Attrition Analysis:** What is our overall attrition rate?
 Who are leaving?
 Why are they leaving?
 Which Departments/Job Role has high Attrition Risks?

-    + **Performance Analysis:** How is the overall performance of our employees?
+    + **Performance Analysis:** How is the performance of our employees?
 Is it improving or declining over time?
 Who are performing well?
 What are the Performance drivers?
-Does Training / Experience / Education improves employee performance?

     + **Satisfaction Analysis:** How satisfied are our employees?
-Is it improving or declining over time?
+Is Satisfaction improving or declining over time?
 Who are satisfied and who are not?

-    + **Attrition vs Performance or Satisfaction:** Which satisfaction factor correlates most with attrition?
-Do dissatisfied employees leave more often?
+    + **Attrition vs Performance or Satisfaction:** Do dissatisfied employees leave more often?
 Is attrition linked to employee performance?

-Do employees with fewer promotions leave more?
++ A clear distinction was maintained between all employees and reviewed employees to avoid biased calculations, as not all employees were considered for performance review.
+Employee-centric KPIs or Visual's (Total Employees, Active Employees) were calculated from Dim_Employee, where Employee-Performance or Employee-Satisfaction related KPIs or Visual's (Reviewed Employee) were calculated from Fact_PerformanceRating Table.

++ For Satisfaction, we had four factors in our data: Job Satisfaction, Work-Life Balance, Work-Environment Satisfaction, Work-Relationship Satisfaction.
+Each factor has rated by scale between 1-5.
+We have taken the weighted average for computing "Overall Employee Satisfaction" where we have given highest weight to Job Satisfaction (0.4), followed by Work-Life Balance (0.25), Work-Environment Satisfaction (0.20), and Work-Relationship Satisfaction (0.15).

++ For Performance, we had two factors in our data: Manager-Rating & Self-Rating.
+Each factor has rated by scale between 1-5.
+We have taken the weighted average for computing "Overall Employee Performance" where we have given highest weight to Manager Rating (0.6), followed by Self-Rating (0.40).

++ Satisfaction factors were analyzed individually against attrition, compared using consistent visuals and scales.
+The result was interpreted through trend consistency, not composite scoring.
+Composite satisfaction indices were explored but excluded due to over-engineering.

++ Summary insights were prioritized over exhaustive visuals.
+A high-level summary dashboard was created, Supporting analyses were moved to detail pages or tooltips.

++ Results were validated by comparing trends across multiple satisfaction dimensions, checking consistency between employee-level KPIs and filtered subsets, and ensuring logical alignment (e.g., lower satisfaction aligning with higher attrition).

++ Visual correlation is sufficient for Business Intelligence use cases.
+No statistical correlation or predictive modeling was assumed or required for this project.

 ## Dashboard Overview: Executive Summary / Key Insights ##